mcwiekala/detectroll/README.md

 ## Tech

+### Perspective API

-detecTroll uses machine learning from Perspective API to gauge message content and Twitter API to get 3 last user tweets
+DetecTroll uses machine learning from Perspective API to gauge message content by 4 attributes: insult, profanity, threat and toxicity in scale from 0 to 1

+DetecTroll counts these data into troll score measured as a percentage

+### Twitter API

+App uses Twitter API to get user by username and 3 lat user tweets by their ID.

 ## Troll attributes